 My studio is a repository of objects, some of which have lost favor or purpose.
 Each object, like a single bead separated from a necklace, becomes a pearl in the visual narrative of the pieces that I create.
 Embedded in these assemblages are themes relating to the ocean, the fragility of people's lives and political issues of the past and present.
 During the past few years, I had been exploring the nautical past, the maritime history and industry of Provincetown through my assemblages.
-I have incorporated antique and vintage sailcloth, hand fashioned fishing line and netting, wood or various types and age, pegs and parts from deconstructed musical instruments, together with other objects an memorabilia.
+I have incorporated antique and vintage sailcloth, hand fashioned fishing line and netting, wood of various types and age, pegs and parts from deconstructed musical instruments, together with other objects and memorabilia.

-ellen rolli
+ellen rolli mixed media paintings

-terrain 36"x36" acrylic on canvas
+five vessels and a pink flower 36"x36" acrylic on canvas